How to Take the Headache Out of New Hire Paperwork

 If needed, you can also have employees sign a consent form acknowledging they can be tested for drugs or alcohol at any point of their employment.

-As a part of onboarding, highlight the benefits your company offers.
-These might include::
+While reviewing the onboarding paperwork, make sure to highlight the benefits your company offers.
+These might include:

 Show new hires how they can enroll in or opt out of coverage.
 It might be helpful to create a downloadable booklet on your company’s intranet so employees can educate themselves on the coverage options.